rebecca-dash/rebecca-dash/README.md

 - 💞️ I’m looking to collaborate on coding projects that enhance creativity and tool learning.
 - I did a coding bootcamp with UC Berkely where I learned how to build financial applications, blockchains, and smart contracts with Solidity.
 - I have entry-level experience with AI and ML.
-- I want to pursue data analytics and data engineering.
+- I am pursuing a career in software development and testing.
 - I would love to relocate for a full-time position!
 - 📫 How to reach me: rebeccatech.dash@gmail.com